joeyppellerin/python-password-generator/README.md

 # python-password-generator
-Exercise in Python that consist into creating a password generated.
+Exercise in Python that consist into creating a password generator.